 top of page

-Using multiple research approaches to understand users' behaviors and frustrations.
+Using multiple research approaches to determine users' behaviors and frustrations.

 Understand who our users are, what their motivations are, and build proto-personas based off findings.